PersonofNote/moodry-client/README.md

 ### The story
 My mother requested a data-oriented mood tracker.
 She wants to be able to enter a value from [bad, neutral, good] as well as an optional note, and to be able to see this data visualized in a variety of ways.
 The goal is to identify trends and be able to predict and prepare for bad times, as well as to take advantage of good times!

-This project is a simple React app with Amplify as a back end.
-It is currently in active development.
+This project is currently in active development.

 ### The Tech
-As of the time of this writing, the app is a React PWA with a GraphQL API to access Amplify's DynamoDB.
+At the time of this writing, this is a MERN-stack app.

-It is likely that as the data processing and visualization gets more complex, I will need to add an API layer between the client and server, to fetch and process data before sending to the frontend.
-This will probably be done through flask or express.

 ## Get Started